DIFF LOCK AND AXLE LOCK

 “What’s all this about Diff Lock” and “Axle Lock” on the Carry?”
 What do they do?

-The diff lock acts on the rear differential and makes both left and right rear axles turn together even if one wheel is not in contact with the ground and cannot find traction.
+The diff lock acts on the rear differential and makes both left and right rear wheels turn together even if one wheel is not in contact with the ground and cannot find traction.

-The axle lock button locks the front wheels to the front axle.
-It’s basically a free-wheeling hub system that you lock and unlock using the axle lock button in the cab, rather than having to get out of the vehicle to turn the front hub locks manually (as you had to do on the old JA11 Jimnys).
+The axle lock button locks the front drive system to the transfer.
+It’s similar to a free-wheeling hub system that you lock and unlock using the axle lock button in the cab, rather than having to get out of the vehicle to turn the front hub locks manually (as you had to do on the old JA11 Jimnys).

-So, if you put the truck in 4WD but do not select axle lock to lock the front hubs, you will still have only 2WD.
+If you put the truck in 4WD High but do not select axle lock to lock the front drive system to the transfer, you will still have only 2WD.

 Cheers, Japan Car Direct